What are kimchi pancakes made of?

 Kimchi pancakes are generally made with flour, an egg, and water.
 The spices from the kimchi are what’s going to give your kimchi pancake its unique flavor because every kimchi recipe is different.

 Some recipes call for apples and carrots, and others leave it out.
-One thing for sure, kimchi cannot be made with Korean red pepper flakes called Gochugaru [Gochu-ga-ru].
+One thing for sure, kimchi can’t be made without Korean red pepper flakes called Gochugaru [Gochu-ga-ru].
 There is no substitute for this red pepper flake.

 How do you reheat kimchi pancakes?